 Click here to email Orlando Cortinas

 Originally from Los Angeles, California, Sylvia moved to San Antonio in April, 2008 to work at Villa Finale as its Manager of Public Programs.
 In addition to her work at Villa Finale, Sylvia is also active in the National Trust's diversity initiatives and is moderator of the Trust's Latino Preservation Listserv.
 Prior to Villa Finale, Sylvia was Assistant Collections Manager at the Workman and Temple Family Homestead Museum in City of Industry, California where she created the Curator for a Day program; the program received an award from the American Association for State and Local History (AASLH).
 Sylvia has over 20 years of experience in the museum field, a career she began as a volunteer.
-On her "down-time," Sylvia enjoys reading non-fiction, writing, visiting historic locations, cycling, running and cheering for her hometown Dodgers.
+When not at work, Sylvia enjoys reading, running, cycling, and cheering for her hometown Dodgers.

 Education: American and Modern European History; Minor, English Literature, California State University, Long Beach

 Click here to email Sylvia Gonzalez